-- Apply computational thinking techniques (abstraction, decomposition, pattern recognition, algorithms) in a range of scenarios to solve problems. - Develop resilience by not being afraid of challenges when solving problems, but to break them down and keep trying. - Be creative in a subject that may not be renowned for it there is no limit to creativity when you create the solution. - How to act responsibly online to ensure that you and others stay safe online. - Identify the key programming constructs (sequence, selection, iteration) required to solve a problem. - Apply the key programming constructs (sequence, selection, iteration) to any programming language. - Work independently and part of a team to solve complex problems. - Construct reasoned arguments to ethical, social and moral problems that have arisen due to technology and communicate these in an effective way. - Identify links between different elements of computer science. - Evaluate different methods of representing data and decide on the most suitable method for presentation/storage.
+- Apply computational thinking techniques (abstraction, decomposition, pattern recognition, algorithms) in a range of scenarios to solve problems. - Develop resilience by not being afraid of challenges when solving problems, but by breaking them down and keep trying. - Be creative in a subject that may not be renowned for it there is no limit to creativity when you create the solution. - How to act responsibly online to ensure that you and others stay safe online. - Identify the key programming constructs (sequence, selection, iteration) required to solve a problem.

+- Apply the key programming constructs (sequence, selection, iteration) to any programming language. - Work independently and as part of a team to solve complex problems. - Construct reasoned arguments for ethical, social and moral problems that have arisen due to technology and effectively communicate these. - Identify links between different elements of computer science - Evaluate different methods of representing data and decide on the most suitable method for presentation/storage